Authorities: Buried girl had been beaten, starved and caged

 Effingham County sheriff's investigators say 14-year-old Mary Crocker had been dead for roughly two months when a tip brought them to her father's mobile home about 30 miles (48 kilometers) outside Savannah.
 They also unearthed the remains of Mary's older brother, also 14 when he had last been seen about two years earlier.
 Both children had been homeschooled and were never reported missing.

 Autopsy results on the bodies are still pending.
-But authorities have charged the siblings' father, 50-year-old Elwin Crocker Sr., their stepmother and three other relatives with felony murder and child cruelty.
+But authorities have charged the siblings' father, 50-year-old Elwyn Crocker Sr., their stepmother and three other relatives with felony murder and child cruelty.
 The first details of how Mary died came out Tuesday when sheriff's investigator Abby Brown testified at a bond hearing, news outlets reported.

 Brown testified that investigators found a photo of Mary — nude, gaunt and bruised — in front of the cage.
 She said the girl's father confessed that Mary had been starved, beaten and confined there as a form of punishment before her death.

-Note: This version has been corrected.
-The first-name spelling for the accused father and his dead son is Elwyn, not Elwin.